wofsauge/IsaacDocs/docs/faq/faq.md

 In conclusion, you should only use a period with a function when it not part of a module, or it is the Isaac class, or you are passing the function as a reference.

 It can be pretty annoying to swap back and forth between using periods and colons.
 If this part of Lua bothers you, you can try programming mods in TypeScript using the [:material-language-typescript:IsaacScript](https://isaacscript.github.io/) framework.
-(In TypeScript, you invoke every function with a period, which is consistent.)
+(In TypeScript, you invoke every function with a period, which is consistent and very difficult to mess up.)

 ## Communication

-Some small tips on how to improve communication about modding via :fontawesome-brands-discord: Disord.
+These are some tips on how to improve communication.

 ### Use Discord Syntax Highlighting {: .subHeader}